snap-one/docs-driverworks-api/source/includes/3_whats_new/_10-WhatsNewin340.md

 **Event Interface**

-A new API: [RegisterEvents][1] has been added  in support of the [History Event Notification][2] changes to support enhanced push notification functionality for end users.
+A new API: [RegisterEvents][1] has been added  in support of the [History Event Notification][2] changes which support enhanced push notification functionality for end users.

 **Helper Interface**